-If I have disconnected myself from my church family, then meeting other Christians for coffee and ‘fellowship’, listening to podcasts of my favourite preacher or playing worship music in my house all day long does not show that I’m still a passionate follower of Jesus.
+Meeting other Christians for coffee and ‘fellowship’, listening to podcasts of my favourite preacher or playing worship music in my house all day long, when I have disconnected myself from church family, does not demonstrate that I’m still a passionate follower of Jesus.
 Sadly, all it shows is that I’ve become a lonely, less effective one.
-We can’t have a proper relationship with Jesus when we’re out of relationship with His beloved Church.
+Can we be a Christian and not go to church?
+Yes, technically.
+But how can we can’t have a proper relationship with Jesus when we’re out of relationship with His beloved bride, the Church?

-To live a Christian life alone runs counter to everything the Bible teaches us.
+To live a Christian life alone is counter productive and contrary to everything the Bible teaches us.
 Proverbs 18:1 tells us: “Whoever isolates himself seeks his own desire; he breaks out against all sound judgement.”
 The thing is, people are flawed.
 I’m flawed.
-We make a hash of things.
-But to disconnect myself from church, or to hop from church to church, never really building real relationships, can be more detrimental to my spiritual wellbeing than connecting to a ‘flawed’ community of believers.
+So are you.
+We frequently make a hash of relationships.
+But to disconnect myself from church, or to hop from church to church, never building real friendships can be more detrimental to my spiritual wellbeing than connecting to a ‘flawed’ community of believers.
 The Bible has no teaching on solo Christianity.
-God has gifted each member of His body to serve one another; therefore, I don’t think I’m sticking my neck out by saying that it is impossible to be a solo Christian.
+God has gifted each member of His body to serve one another; to build one another up; to encourage one another; to LOVE one another.
+Therefore, I don’t think I’m sticking my neck out by saying that it is impossible to be a solo Christian.

 That said, I do want to say here, that by ‘flawed’ community, I am not talking about erroneous doctrine.
 I’m talking about being truthful about our shortcomings in the light of the grace and mercy of God.
 If you’re in a church that teaches and practices anything contrary to the Word of God, I would say to you, ask God to shine the light of His Word on this, and lead you.
 (Another reason why it is so important for Christians to read and study the Bible, but that’s for another blog post.)

 Were they perfect?
 Hardly!
-The New Testament is not a story of an idealised church where everything worked perfectly all the time.
+The New Testament is not a story of an idealised church where everything ran smoothly all the time.
 They were no different to you or me; and in many ways life was so much harder for them.

 Will I get hurt in church?
-The short answer is, possibly.
-But we are not given the option to go it alone; we are commanded to love one another and the Holy Spirit gives us the tools we need to work through our interpersonal issues and do life together: see Galatians 5:22-23
+The short answer is, probably – because people are people.
+But we are not given the option to go it alone; we are commanded to love one another and the Holy Spirit gives us the tools we need to work through our interpersonal issues, forgive each other and ‘do life’ together: see Galatians 5:22-23

 The Church is part of God’s eternal plan